Different music invokes different emotions.

 The natural 432 Hz vibration was used by Mozart and Italian opera composer, Giuseppe Fortunino Francesco Verdi.

-It is also said that the instruments of the ancient Greek god of music, Orpheus, were tuned to this harmonic frequency.
+Some also believed that the instruments of the ancient Greek god of music, Orpheus, were tuned to this harmonic frequency.

 Why exactly did this frequency have such long reach, stretching through time and around the globe?